-Börner Quarter, Göttingen
+Börner Quarter Göttingen

 Prize award in the federal competition “New Life in Old Buildings”, exhibition staged by the German Architecture Museum Frankfurt/ M., 2000